safinaa351/lokascale-frontend-web/README.md

 # Lokatani API Tester

 A comprehensive frontend testing tool for the Lokatani IoT Weight and Image Management Backend API.
-This tool provides an intuitive interface to test all backend endpoints with proper authentication, debugging capabilities, and enhanced developer experience.
+This tool provides an intuitive interface to test all backend endpoints with proper authentication, debugging capabilities, and enhanced user experience.

 ## 🚀 Features